askesvane/LanguageAnalytics/assignment3_SA/README.md

 ## Methods

 In order to plot the mean sentiment of the headlines over time, the script employs an nlp pipeline to get the sentiment scores.
-For this task, I use spacy's "en_core_web_sm".
-The sentiment scores are average over both 7 days and 30 days and subsequently plotted with matplotlib.
+For this task, I use spacy's pipeline "en_core_web_sm".
+In addition, I add the pipeline component "spaCyTextBlob" to employ the extension ```._.polarity``` when calculating the sentiment scores.
+The sentiment scores are averaged over both 7 days and 30 days and subsequently plotted with matplotlib.

 ## Results and evaluation

-__Summary describing the two plots__
+___Summary describing the two plots___

 The two plots are showing the average sentiment scores of newspaper headlines in the period 2003-2021.
 One plot shows the sentiment scores averages on a 1 week rolling average and the other on a 1 month rolling average.
 An increasing amount of days grouped together simplifies the plot enhancing interpretability.
 Thus, the 1 week rolling average plot contains substantially more flucturations compared to the 1 month rolling average plot.
-- From the 1 week rolling average plot, it is extremely difficult to draw conclusions on general trends as any potential trends seem to drown in noisy flucturations.
+- From the 1 week rolling average plot, it is extremely difficult to draw conclusions on general trends as any potential trends seem to drown in noisy fluctuations.
 - This is to a great extent the same case in the 1 month rolling average plot.
 However, there seems to be periods in time where the headlines are generally more positive and periods where they are generally more negative.
 A general increase/decrease across years do not seem to be apparent.

 ## Repository structure and files